mhdshafi294/travelJournal/README.md

 # Rravel Journal

-This is a  final solo project I had gladly to do in a Scrimba React.js course.
+This is a  final solo project I had gladly to do in the Scrimba React.js course.

 Quick start: